The Best Wedding Timeline Template

 Photographer Tip: Bring a constant light source.
 If you find yourself outdoors in a position where the ambient lighting is dropping really fast during the ceremony or your outdoors with very little available light, we recommend bringing a constant light source with you.
 Shine it at a 45 degree angle from where your subject will be.
 Put your camera on a solid monopod or tripod.
 Your ISO may need to get cranked up and you’ll want to shoot in a wide open aperture but it beats using flashes and adjusting all your settings as the light keeps fading.
 Using strobes in these moments can be distracting and really slow you down.
 The strobes can sometimes even suck the life out of all the existing light sources: candles, LEDs, orange bulbs, chandeliers, etc. With this setup we’ve been able to get some really great looking skies without making the subject appear like their not apart of the environment.
 It has a much more tasteful and natural look to it.
 Don’t forget about constant light sources.
 Their not just good for videographers.

 Phew!
 That was a lot of reading!
 Hang in there, your almost done.
-If you haven’t had a chance to download our free wedding day schedule & checklist we put together for this article, take a minute and do that now:
+If you haven’t had a chance to get our wedding day schedule & checklist we put together for this article, take a minute and do that now:

 Dedicate one person (possibly the maid of honor) to help the photographer point out names with faces during the family portrait time.
 We send out a questionnaire prior to the wedding where you can detail for us all the combinations of family members you would like to include during the family portrait time.
 We print out this list and reference it during the family portraits.
 Start with the largest groups first and scale down smaller and smaller.
 Try to get the older people and children done first so they can take off early.

 Should we go around to tables for photos?